Mercedes & Kingspan end sponsorship deal

 Kingspan said: "We are deeply aware of the sensitivities raised in recent days."

-Mercdes driver Lewis Hamilton, who will could win his eight world title at this weekend's season-closing Abu Dhabi Grand Prix, distanced himself from the arrangement over the weekend, suggesting that the Kingspan logo might not remain on his car.
+Mercdes driver Lewis Hamilton, who could win his eight world title at this weekend's season-closing Abu Dhabi Grand Prix, distanced himself from the arrangement over the weekend, suggesting that the Kingspan logo might not remain on his car.

 After last Wednesday's announcement of the sponsorship agreement, Grenfell United, a group of the disaster's survivors and bereaved families, said: "This news has shattered us."
 The group added at the time that it wanted Mercedes to "immediately sever your relationship" from Kingspan.